Trump's Approval Ratings Have Hit a Historic Low Before He Takes Office

-The least popular incoming president in at least four decades
+The least popular incoming president in at least four decades+ READ ARTICLE

 Donald Trump doesn’t take office as President of the United States until Friday, but his approval ratings have already hit a historic low for incoming American presidents, according to new polls.